Culture and Society

 Member of the Board of Directors of Rand Qatar Policy Institute.

 Founder and Chairman of the Board of Governors of the Doha Center for Media Freedom.

 President of Higher Committee for Doha Capital of Arab Culture 2010.

-Head of the committee of Qatar Award for Child Literature.
+Head of the Committee of Qatar Award for Children's Literature.

 President of the 17th Conference of Arab Ministers of Culture 2010.

 President of the United Nations Conference on Trade and Development (UNCTAD XIII) 2012 - 2016.

 Honorary Chairman of the 25th Universal Postal Congress.

 Member of the Board of Trustees of Qatar National Library.